Running Away

 "Running Away" is a single recorded by Hoobastank.
-It was the third single released from their self-titled debut album on April 1, 2002.
+It was the second single released from their self-titled debut album on April 1, 2002.
 The song peaked at number two on the US Billboard Modern Rock Tracks chart.

 Music video

-In the music video for "Running Away", Hoobastank appears playing on a background depicting a woman who tries to run away from their problems.
+In the music video for "Running Away", Hoobastank appears playing on a background depicting a woman who tries to run away from her problems.
 It was directed by Paul Fedor.